- GAP 200.440, Administering Commercially-Sponsored Projects and Gifts

 If the sponsored project involves human subjects, animals, use of radioactive materials, biohazardous materials or the potential for exporting, it must be reviewed by the appropriate University committees or Units for compliance with federal regulations and University policies.

-Determination of Funding Type: If there is a question as to whether proposed funding should be handled as a gift or sponsored project under this policy, the representatives of the departments or units involved in procuring the gift will consult with the Vice Provost for Research and or the Executive Vice Dean for the School of Medicine as appropriate to make the determination.
+Determination of Funding Type: If there is a question as to whether proposed funding should be handled as a gift or sponsored project under this policy, the representatives of the departments or units involved in procuring the gift will consult with the Vice President for Research & Innovation as appropriate to make the determination.

 Approval and Administration of Sponsored Projects

-Review and approval: No industry-sponsored project for research or non-GME education related activities may proceed without review and approval from the Office of Research Contracting ("ORC") or the Office of Research Support (“ORA”) as appropriate.
-ORC and ORA will follow their established policies for reviewing and approving agreements for sponsored projects that are consistent with the University’s non-profit missions and the principles expressed in this policy.
+Review and approval: No industry-sponsored project for research or non-GME education related activities may proceed without review and approval from ORC or ORS as appropriate.
+ORC and ORS will follow their established policies for reviewing and approving agreements for sponsored projects that are consistent with the University’s non-profit missions and the principles expressed in this policy.